javaday/EchoIotDemo/README.md

 <a name="iot"></a>
 ## AWS IoT
-  * Connect a device and download the certs.
+1. Connect a device and download the certs.
   * Download to src/device/certs/
   * Rename to:
-      * root-CA.crt
     * certificate.pem.crt
     * private.pem.key
+2. Download [this](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) certificate of authority and save it to src/device/certs/root-CA.crt
-  * Create a rule (SELECT * FROM 'quemesh-device-state') to forward messages to the 'deviceStateSave' lambda function.
+3. Create a rule (SELECT * FROM 'quemesh-device-state') to forward messages to the 'deviceStateSave' lambda function.